Updated 15 Feb 2018Fran Ridge

 MADAR Site Map

-Column 2 is in "status" (normal) mode and means the device is armed and ready.
+Column 2 is the "status" mode and the actual word "status" in the column shows when the device was armed and ready.
 AlertStart begins an alert and is followed by "Alert" plots ramped to 1 per second.
-AlertEnd is followed by status and the logging slows to 1/min once again.
-The most recent plots are at the top of the spreadsheet.
+After the alert (AlertEnd) the logging slows to 1/min once again.

 Column 3 is the compass heading.
-With our plug and play system whatever heading is displayed at status would actually be North and the ambient number.
+With our plug and play system whatever heading is displayed at status would actually be North and the normal reading.

 Column 4 is the geomagnetic reading in milligaus.
 This is the most important reading and is the basis for the detection of an anomaly, even though we have documented over a 150 compass needle correlations.

-Column 5 is the barometric pressure in inches of mercury.
+Column 6 is the BMP or barometric pressure in inches of mercury.

-Getting to and staying "blue" is what you want to do and where you want to be most of time.
-Then, when an anomaly occurs, the device will go to "alert status" and you will be sent an alert email and hear an audible "beep" every 10 seconds on your computer Map.
-Or there may be others already on alert status and your pc audio may have to be muted during those times.
+Getting to and staying "light blue" on the live MADAR Map is what you want to do and where you want to be most of time.
+Then, when an anomaly occurs, the device will go to "alert status" and you will be sent an alert email and hear an audible "beep" every 10 seconds on your computer.
+(There may be others already on alert status and your pc audio may have to be muted during those times).
 Use the easily accessible "Sound On" box at the upper right of your screen.
 The default setting is "OFF".

 If you have a "red board" very often, it could be a "noisy" location for your device or the limits settings (referred to as "trigger") may be too low.
 Even orientation can be a factor!
 In any case your limits or "trigger" may have to be raised.
 The devices are originally programmed and shipped at a medium level of 30 to help us tweak the system until you get it right.
 If your limits are higher than what we would recommend we will ask you to move your device to a better location.
 We keep a Tech Support Log to record your status and history.
 If your device is running properly but you are not getting "hits", we can lower your limits remotely and reboot your device.
-Or if you are always in the "red" or getting too many anomalies, we can raise your limits.
-However, we cannot reboot the device if it is in alert mode and you will be asked to reboot.
+We cannot reboot the device remotely if it is in alert mode and YOU may be asked to reboot.
 All you have to do is unplug the device from the wall outlet, wait 10-15 seconds, then replug.
-We are working on a software change so that this can be activated automatically one minute after after an alert.
+The new device has an LSDS or button to do "a legal shut down" and is highly suggested for the new model.

 If all else fails and you still have a nagging "red board" we may ask you to rotate your device a little.
-If we do this we'll talk you through it at that time and not waste time here.
 But at this point we want to make it clear that your device determines its location and normal local (ambient) field.
 Bumping it may set it off or a magnetic source near it may trigger it, but once it is left alone it should settle back to normalcy.
 Rotating it will trigger it but it won't be able to regain stability on its own.
 If that happens our Tech Support will get you through that as well.
 Using the LSDS as mentioned earlier is a good remedy for many issues, but always wait several minutes and refresh your screen so that the proper UTC is displayed at the upper right.

 CELL PHONE ALERTS

-Setting up a DataProbe is fairly easy and we are anxious to have your device online and part of the world-wide MADAR System.
+We are glad to have your device online and part of the world-wide MADAR System.
 For over half a century there was only one complicated MADAR that took up two rooms and cost thousands of dollars.
 The MADAR-III DataProbe is smaller than an I-Pad, gathers much more data, and is an affordable device now being used in many states and several foreign countries.

 The MADAR-III-B has a LSDS or legal shutdown switch on the top of the device.